Toyota Caldina: First generation (T190; 1992)

-The first-generation Caldina is a 5-door wagon and commercial van version (1992–2002) of the Corona/Carina sedan in Japan.
+The first-generation Caldina is a 5-door wagon and commercial van version of the Corona/Carina sedan in Japan.
 It became treated as a separate line, with a new emphasis on the passenger-oriented station wagon model as a response to the runaway success of the Subaru Legacy wagon in Japan.
+The Caldina was introduced in November 1992 and built until 2002.
 The wagon has independent strut rear suspension while the commercial wagon has semi-independent leaf springs.
 Van models' chassis numbers are in the 196-199 range and receive a "V" suffix, while the wagons are 190-195 and carry a "G" suffix.
-In January 1996, the Caldina underwent a very gentle facelift, including a new dashboard and a new grille.
-The new dashboard was the same design as installed in the simultaneously introduced Corona Premio (T210), enabling the fitment of a passenger airbag.
+In January 1996, the Caldina underwent a subtle facelift, including a new dashboard, a new grille, and a redesigned bootlid with redesigned taillights.
+The new dashboard was the same design as the one installed in the simultaneously introduced Corona Premio (T210), enabling the fitment of a passenger airbag.
 At this time, the 1.8-litre engine was also changed over from the 4S to the lean-burn 7A engine.
+The 2-litre 3S-FE engine produces 140 PS, 135 PS when coupled with four-wheel drive.
+Arriving in February 1995, the more powerful, wide-angle 3S-GE in the TZ-G was only available with 4WD and produces 175 PS, ten horsepower less when fitted with the automatic transmission.